Entry and disclosure in group contests: Model setup

 The game consists of two stages.
 In the first stage, each player $ij$ decides whether or not to enter the group contest as a member of group $i$.
 The players who decide to stay out receive an outside option payoff $\omega\in\mathds{R}_+$.
 The entrants proceed to the second stage.
 Let $M_i\subseteq\{i1,\ldots,im\}$ denote the set of entrants in group $i$.
 In the second stage, depending on a disclosure condition, some information may be revealed to entrants, after which they choose their investment levels $x_{ij}\in\mathds{R}_+$.
-Group $i$'s aggregate investment is determined by the best-shot technology as $X_i=\max_{ij\in M_i}x_{ij}$.
-The group with the highest investment wins the contest, and all entrants in that group receive their valuations.
+Group $i$'s aggregate investment is determined by the best-shot technology as $X_i=\max_{ij\in M_i}x_{ij}$.\footnote{The case of additive technology is briefly discussed in Section \ref{sec:additive}.} The group with the highest investment wins the contest, and all entrants in that group receive their valuations.
 Entrants in all other groups receive zero.
 Ties are broken randomly, but occur with probability zero in equilibrium.
 All entrants pay their investments.

 \paragraph{Information disclosure} We consider three information settings implementing different modes of information disclosure at the beginning of the second stage, before entrants make their investment decisions.